drouehr/A11yShape/README.md

 Here are the instructions for setting up the backend server on your own computer:

+Install OpenSCAD (https://openscad.org/downloads.html) and make sure the folder containing openscad.exe is added to the system PATH environment variable.

 Install Ngrok from https://ngrok.com/download

 In commandline, run: